amadeovezz/gobro/README.md

 /tests: for integration tests

-/config: includes toml files used for setup and testing
+/config: includes toml file and schema for launching gobro

-/docker: docker-compose files used for testing

 /doc: information about the type of statistics that are reported on

 # Dependencies

-* mysql
+* mysql and config files located in /config

 # Additional links